Employee Retention Tools:

 Get statistical data for our local area including economic data, business and industry profiles, information on training and education, employment and wages by industry, performance measures and more.
 For additional information, please contact Damon Runberg, Regional Economist for Crook, Deschutes, Jefferson, Klamath and Lake counties.
 Or contact Kale Donnelly, Workforce Analyst for Crook, Deschutes, Gilliam, Hood River, Jefferson, Sherman, Wasco and Wheeler counties.

 Opportunity Knocks (OK) supports collaborative growth in Central Oregon by matching industry and community leaders with a trusted, local, facilitated group of peers who act as peer mentors, or an informal board of advisors.
 Your OK team provides expertise and insight to help drive your success and enhance the region’s economic and community development.

 One stop shop for businesses to write a business plan, determine scope of services, identify business structure, estimate your opening costs, and much more.

 Find statistics and research on national, regional and industry-specific economic trends.

 Find lots of useful information about demographics, as well as business, building, code, and employer data.

 This site provides access to the vast resources and information available to employers and employees through the Department of Labor.

-Free online courses, business loans and grants, statistics, support and resources for starting and growing a new business, including special sections for women or minority owned businesses.
+The Small Business Administration offers free online courses, business loans and grants, statistics, support and resources for starting and growing a new business.
+It includes a special section for women or minority owned businesses.

-This site provides information on patenting, trademarking or copywriting anything, and allows users to search patents to make sure your idea is unique.
+This site provides information on patenting, trademarking or copy-writing anything, and allows users to search patents to ensure that your idea is unique.